Amazon Keyword Research: A Complete Guide to Boost your Book Sales

 You have finished writing your book and decided to publish it through Amazon KDP.
 You have put your heart and soul into writing the book and would have spent hours rewriting and designing the book.
 It is only natural to expect that hard work to pay off.

 You can’t only upload your book in KDP and expect the sales to happen.
 You need to invest time and effort to make your book available for thousands of potential readers.
 So, how do you make your book discoverable to your potential readers?
 That’s where Amazon keywords come into play.
+Keywords is one of the key aspects of Amazon algorithm that helps you optimize the book sales page.
 The article will help you understand the significance of keywords and the research process to find your book’s right keywords.

 What are Amazon Keywords?